grantj-re3/FlindersDSpace-csv2xmlstruct/README_erasaf_pluckitem.md

   * ...

 where:
-- ERA_YEAR, FOR4DIGIT_*, RMID_* are all directories within the
+- ERA_YEAR, FOR4DIGIT_\*, RMID_\* are all directories within the
   filesystem, and
-- all files and directories under FOR4DIGIT_* conform to DSpace SAF
+- all files and directories under FOR4DIGIT_\* conform to DSpace SAF

+Note that the ERA SAF tree structure does __not__ have to correspond to the __DSpace ERA tree structure__.
+In our case, we have an intermediate subcommunity below the ERA_YEAR and above the FOR4DIGIT_\* collections.
+Our intermediate subcommunities represents 2-digit FOR codes (but could just as easily represent an ERA clusters or something else entirely).

 Example usage
 -------------